 Then came Ernesto Miranda.

-Girl Rising is a groundbreaking film and the centerpiece of the 10×10 global social action campaign both focused on the same concept: Investing today in adolescent girls living in the developing world creates a ripple effect that transforms families, communities and entire countries for generations.
+Girl Rising is a groundbreaking film and the centerpiece of the global action campaign for girls’ education.
+We use the power of storytelling, leveraged through partnerships, to share the simple truth that educating and investing in girls can transform families, communities and entire countries for generations.

 The West Point Class of 1967 arrived at the United States Military Academy during the heady days of the early 1960s when it appeared that America was destined for a century of unrivaled success.
 Four years later, when the members of that class were graduated and commissioned as officers in the United States Army, the country was embroiled in a strange and unpopular war in Southeast Asia.
 The Class of 1967 paid a high price in that war, yet most stayed strong, bonding as brothers and as soldiers in a way that has endured through to the present.